COMPLAINTS HANDLING POLICY

 4.2.
 Acknowledgement

-When a member of staff receives a complaint, a written acknowledgement will be provided within 2 Business Days, starting from the day after the complaint was received ().
-The acknowledgement will contain details of the Complaints Procedure and of the customer’s right to refer the complaint to the FOS if they are dissatisfied with Tompay resolution, or Tompay’s failure to resolve the complaint, if applicable.
+Tompay will acknowledge receipt of a complaint promptly and no later than two (2) Business Days after the complaint is received.
+The acknowledgement will contain details of the Complaints Procedure and of the customer's right to refer the complaint to the FOS if they are dissatisfied with Tompay resolution, or Tompay's failure to resolve the complaint, if applicable.

 Where possible, the letter will contain a full account of the investigation activities planned, any initial findings made so far and, if appropriate, any offer of redress.